mtiller/ModelicaBook/text/source/components/connectors.rst

 The second class of variables we will discuss is "through" variables (also called *flow* variables).
-Flow variables normally represent the flow of come conserved quantity like mass, momentum, energy, charge, *etc.*  These flows are usually the result of some difference in the across variables across a component model.
+Flow variables normally represent the flow of some conserved quantity like mass, momentum, energy, charge, *etc.*  These flows are usually the result of some difference in the across variables across a component model.
 For example, current flowing through a resistor is in response to a voltage difference